opencast/opencast/docs/guides/developer/docs/development-process.md

 Patches which do not meet these criteria should target the branch `develop` to become part of the next major version.

+Note: Patches adding features should target the current stable release (`r/{{ opencast_major_version}}.x`), or `develop`, and are strongly discouraged from targetting the legacy release.
+Features going into the legacy release will need a good reason, and must be highly self contained.

 To determine the acceptance of patches, all pull requests will be discussed in the technical meeting.
 This protects against inclusion of controversial changes with no broader consent among committers.